iamwilhelm/blog.sidehelm.com/_posts/2016-07-10-sidehelm-vr-demo-part-2.markdown

 With stupefy and accio, it's also an impulsive force also, but it's directed in a forward and back direction.

+#### Wingardium Levioso

+Levitation is actually pretty tough to get right.
+I implemented a repulsive force between the ground and the object, inversely related to distance squared.
+However, you need to cap the distance, because if an object is sitting on the ground, the force is infinite.
+I decided to cut the scope, so I can move on to the next demo.
+But if I were to make more inroads into this demo, I'd make more spells of this nature.

 ### Different purposes

 People didn't find stupefy nearly as useful as incendio, because they seem to